BSS/OSS Academy

 When It Works

-Business units operate relatively independently with separate sales channels, billing arrangements, and operational teams.
-The BU has a manageable product portfolio (< 50 active offerings).
+BUs operate independently with separate channels, billing, and ops teams.
+Manageable product portfolio (< 50 offerings).

 Hidden Complexity

 BU boundaries are rarely as clean as org charts suggest.
-Shared network infrastructure, billing platforms, and CRM instances create hidden coupling.
-Data migration per BU is still a full exercise.
+Shared infra, billing, and CRM create hidden coupling.

 Impacted domains: All domains within the BU boundary — catalog through billingTimeline: 18–24 months per BU including data migration